General Information

 CU Boulder is home to more than 2,400 nationally and internationally recognized research faculty who have earned a global reputation for outstanding teaching, research and creative work across more than 160 academic disciplines.
 While the classroom is the location for most instructional activities, laboratories, seminars and field work also are important features of the undergraduate and graduate experience.
 Students can become involved in research and creative work as early as their first year.

 CU Boulder's sponsored research portfolio continues to grow.
-Since fiscal year 2015, CU Boulder has experienced 64 percent growth in research awards.
-Federal agency funding remains the mainstay of CU research, with 72 percent of awards coming directly from those sources.
+Since fiscal year 2015, CU Boulder has seen strong growth in research awards, increasing by well over 50 percent.
+Federal agency funding remains the backbone of the university's research, accounting for roughly 70 percent of total awards.
 Five federal agencies are consistently the largest funding sources for CU Boulder awards:

 • NASA